 - Capital One® Quicksilver® Cash Rewards Credit Card: This popular cash back card offers a flat 1.5 percent cash back on every purchase.
 Unlike many cash back cards, it will also let you charge purchases in a foreign currency without paying a transaction fee.

 - Wells Fargo Propel American Express® card: This well-rounded rewards card offers a generous 3-point bonus on a wide variety of purchases, including restaurant and delivery purchases, travel, gas stations, public transportation and even select streaming.
 You can also take it with you when you travel without worrying about incurring extra charges.

-- Discover it® Cash Back: Unlike its rival, the Chase Freedom credit card, this cash back card with 5 percent rotating bonuses (on up to $1,500 in spending per quarter, after you activate the bonus categories) also waives foreign transaction fees.
+- Discover it® Cash Back: Unlike its rival, the Chase Freedom credit card, this cash back card with 5 percent rotating bonuses (on up to $1,500 in spending per quarter then 1%, after you activate the bonus categories) also waives foreign transaction fees.
 However, depending on where you travel, you may have trouble finding merchants that accept your Discover card.
 Discover is less widely accepted around the world than other card networks, such as Mastercard and Visa.

 Cash advance fees